dl9sec/ArduinoSIP/README.md

 # ArduinoSIP
 Arduino SIP library with UDP communications.
-Original class and methods authored by Juergen Liegner (SIP protocoll not fully implemented).
+Original class and methods authored by Juergen Liegner (SIP protocoll not fully implemented.
+Discussed at https://www.mikrocontroller.net/topic/444994).
 Can be used do do a notifying SIP call through e.g. a FRITZ!Box.

 Tested with NodeMCU 1.0 (AI-Thinker ESP8266MOD ESP-12E).